magnusencs/GOD/README.md

+# SWEET_AMELIA

+This folder contains all the short scripts I’ve built over the years while learning **C++**.

+💡 Notes:
+- Programming is infinite — there’s always more to learn.
-basically all the short-scripted code ive built over the years when i learn c++. there are still an infinitely much to learn in programming. because to be fair. i accept the fact im an amateur one, i havent learn other tech stacks that would allow me to explore a real projects to became what you wanted on this field, you need to be OBSESSED with it. this is a brutal truth. because the field itself is beyond brutal.
+- I fully accept that I’m still an amateur; I haven’t explored other tech stacks yet that would allow me to build larger, real-world projects.
+- To become what you want in this field, you need to be **obsessed** with it.
+That’s the brutal truth, because the field itself is beyond brutal.

-also, some of these code you may not be able to run because it had local asset from my computer.
+⚠️ Some of these scripts might not run properly because they rely on local assets from my computer.